a45hif/developer-docs/docs/liquidity-provider.md

 ### Fee Accumulation

 As staking and unstaking on the relevant subnet token occur, within your position's price range, *fees* accumulate to your position.
-The system maintains global fee counters (`FeeGlobalTao`, `FeeGlobalAlpha`) and individual ticks track fees collected at specific price points.
+The blockchain maintains global fee counters (`FeeGlobalTao`, `FeeGlobalAlpha`) and individual ticks track fees collected at specific price points.

 Fees earned by each position are calculated using `calculate_fees()` [See source code](https://github.com/opentensor/bittensor/blob/staging/bittensor/utils/liquidity.py#L130-L158).
 Fee distribution is proportional to liquidity providers based on their share of total liquidity in the active price range and the duration their liquidity was active during trading.

-The fee calculation from global and tick-level data is implemented in [`bittensor/core/async_subtensor.py`](https://github.com/opentensor/bittensor/blob/staging/bittensor/core/async_subtensor.py#L1890-L1930).

 ### Removing a Position